The nonvanishing hypothesis at infinity for Rankin-Selberg convolutions: Introduction

 \section{Introduction}

-The goal of this paper is to solve a long awaited technical problem which appears in the arithmetic study of special values of L-functions.
-The problem is called the non-vanishing hypothesis in the literature.
-It is a ``missing step" towards a proof of the automorphic counterpart of Deligne's conjecture on special values of motivic L-functions.
+The goal of this paper is to solve a long awaited problem which appears in the arithmetic study of special values of L-functions.
+It is called the nonvanishing hypothesis in the literature.

 We first treat the more involved case of real groups, and leave the complex case to Section \ref{complexg}.
 Fix an integer $n\geq 2$, and fix a decreasing sequence